Find Local Extrema

 In a code block in the script, type a relevant keyword, such as

-table variables.
-When providing a table or timetable for the input data, specify
+When providing a table or timetable for the input data, select

-All supported variables to operate on all variables with a
+supported variables to operate on all variables with a supported type.

-supported type.
-Choose All numeric variables to operate on
+All numeric variables to operate on all variables of

 Specified variables and then select the variables